ygitore/harry_potter/README.md

 1. If the weight of the piece of pottery is less than 6 then the function must add a `price` property with a value of 20.
 1. If the pottery is **not** cracked, add the object to the module-level array of items to be sold.
 1. Define and export a function named `usePottery` returns a copy of the array of items to be sold.
 Recall which array method creates a copy of the array.

+#### Checking Your Work

+In the `main.js` module, invoke the `toSellOrNotToSell` function for each of the 5 pieces of pottery you created.
+Ensure you provide the required value as an argument.

+Also look at your terminal window that is running the tests and make sure that the following tests pass.

+* `Piece is not priced when cracked`
+* `Not in array of items to sell when cracked`
+* `Piece is priced when not cracked`
+* `In array of items to sell when uncracked`
+* `Piece has correct price`

 ## Display the Catalog